dtcenter/METplus/docs/Users_Guide/wrappers.rst

 Used to generate user-defined commands to run in the process list.
 Commands can be run once, run once for each runtime (init/valid/lead combination) or once for init, valid, or lead only.
+The command to run is specified with the :term:`USER_SCRIPT_COMMAND` variable.
+The command should include a script or executable and any desired arguments.
+The variable support filename template substitution to send information like the current initialization or forecast lead time.
+See :ref:`Runtime_Freq` for more information on how the value of :term:`USER_SCRIPT_RUNTIME_FREQ` can control how the commands are called.

 Configuration
 ~~~~~~~~~~~~~